-Abstract

-In this paper, we deal with code that performs a multiplication by a given integer constant using elementary operations, such as left shifts (i.e. multiplications by powers of two), additions and subtractions.
-Generating such a code can also be seen as a method to compress (or more generally encode) integers.
-We will discuss neither the way of generating code, nor the quality of this compression method, but this idea will here be used to find lower bounds on the code length, i.e. on the number of elementary operations.
+Abstract: The multiplication by a constant problem consists in generating code to perform a multiplication by an integer constant, using elementary operations, such as left shifts (multiplications by powers of two), additions and subtractions.
+This can also be seen as a method to compress (or more generally encode) integers.
+We will not discuss about the quality of this compression method, but this idea will be used to find lower bounds on the code length (number of elementary operations).